 Public pools are located on public property and are managed by the government or one of its subdivisions such as parks and recreation.
 There are usually state and federal laws that apply to public pools and how they must operate.
 While premise liability can come into play, many public pool claims focus on negligent supervision or the fact that the pool violated a state or federal law.

-Claims against public pools can be particularly complex because of the laws that apply to lawsuits against government entities.
-These rules can include shorted times to file a claim, notice requirements, and damage caps.
 Talking with an experienced personal injury attorney can help you make sure your rights are protected if you’ve been impacted by an accident at a public pool.

-In contrast, private pools are owned by individuals or companies that can include private homeowners, country clubs, amusement parks, and even hotels with a swimming pool.
 Some accidents may be caused by the actions of the pool employees or guests, such as a claim for negligent supervision.
 In these cases, normal tort law governing negligence claims will apply.

 Premise Liability

-However, any accident that is the result of something about the pool or the surrounding area, as opposed to the actions of someone, will fall under premise liability.
+Any accident that is the result of something about the pool or the surrounding area, as opposed to the actions of someone, will fall under premise liability.
 While the laws of premise liability vary from state to state, there is a general framework.

 Trespassing

-Most states will look to the type of guest that was injured, which includes trespassers, licensees, and invitees.
-Trespassers have no permission to be on the land, licensees are there with the owner’s permission, and invitees are there for the owner’s financial benefit, such as guests at a hotel with a swimming pool.
-The highest duty is owed to invitees, usually no duty is owed to trespassers, and the duty owed to licensees is somewhere in the middle.
-The owner’s duty is usually to keep the pool in reasonably safe condition and to warn guests of unreasonable dangers.
+Most states will look at the type of guest that was injured, which includes trespassers, licensees, and invitees.
+Trespassers have no permission to be on the land.
+Licensees are there with the owner’s permission.
+Invitees are there for the owner’s financial benefit, such as guests at a hotel with a swimming pool.

 Unreasonable Dangers